BoiseState-AdaptLab/spf-ie/README.md

 Developing inside the container
 -------------------------------
-One can volume mount the local folder their pc to any path in the container and run the container.
+One can volume mount the local folder in their pc to any path in the container and run the container.

 `$ docker run -t -i -v '/path/to/spf-ie:/spf-ie' riftember/spf-ie /bin/bash`